elvelive/project-ideas/README.md

 | Project | Description |
 | --- | --- |
 | Content Managment System | Start small and expand outwards, look to Drupal, WordPress, Squarespace etc. for inspiration. |

+## Bots
+Because this is such a large subject and there being so many different kinds of bots, it gets it's own category.

+## Finance